Various Thoughts About My Work

 removed from the original mores and strictures.

-day.
-That is, again, a discussion for
+the present day.
+That is, again, a discussion

-Twentieth Century that the classical musical public
+the early Twentieth Century that the classical musical

 of older pieces, it was the newest and latest symphonies